We currently have one open space in the borough where model aircraft or drones may be flown, which is at Priory Fields

 We will only grant permission where it can be shown that all legal requirements for safe flight can be complied with.
 You will need to supply us with a risk assessment and method statement.
 This needs to include:

-details of the proposed site arrangements to ensure public safety evidence of appropriate insurance cover
+details of the proposed site arrangements to make sure of public safety evidence of appropriate insurance cover